Munter/eztv-query/README.md

 Query syntax
 ------------
-Extv tries to give you a human friendly free text query syntax.
+Eztv-query tries to give you a human friendly free text query syntax.

 Etv-query will try to figure out what specific season and episode you are looking for by matching any [episode syntax](https://github.com/Munter/episode#supported-syntaxes) in your query string.
 In addition, having `latest` anywhere in your query will automatically default to the latest aired episode.